mokdevel/DarcMods/DarcMissions/README.md

-int version : See General parameters string author : See General parameters int missionCycleTime : (seconds) The cycle time the mission states are run bool showMarker : Show mission marker on map bool showHint : Show players a hint with details about the missions
+int version : See General parameters string author : See General parameters int missionCycleTime : (seconds) The cycle time the mission states are run bool showMarker : Show mission marker on map.
+False will disable markers. bool showHint : Show players a hint with details about the missions.
+False will disable hints.
 ```

 ## Hunter - dc_missionConfig_Hunter.json